Inspiring Young Readers

-• A quarterly newsletter with tips and tricks for developing readers
+- A monthly newsletter with tips and tricks for developing readers

-• A free copy of the seasonal Featured Book and/or Activity Packet (While supplies last)
+- A free copy of the seasonal Featured Book and fun, educational activities

 To register, visit your neighborhood library, or use the online registration form then stop by your neighborhood library to pick up your membership card.